Lihou: History

-In 1759 the Governor of Guernsey, John West, had the priory destroyed to prevent French forces from capturing the island during the Seven Years' War.
-In the early nineteenth century, a farmhouse was built on Lihou, and the island was listed as being owned by Eleazar le Marchant, who held the post of lieutenant bailiff of Guernsey.
-Eleazar made an ultimately unsuccessful attempt, in 1815, to suppress the seaweed industry based around Lihou.
-In a book published in the same year, William Berry noted the presence of an "iron hook of a gate hinge" on some rocks, approximately three miles out at sea from Lihou, along with the remains of old roads, and surmised that Lihou may have been significantly larger in the past but that the sea had eroded a considerable portion.
-Through the remainder of the nineteenth century and the start of the twentieth century, the island changed hands between a succession of owners including James Priaulx in 1863, Arthur Clayfield in 1883, and Colonel Hubert de Lancey Walters in 1906.
+In 1759, the Governor of Guernsey, John West, had the priory destroyed to prevent French forces from capturing the island during the Seven Years' War.
+In the early nineteenth century a farmhouse was built on Lihou and the island was listed as being owned by Eleazar le Marchant, who held the post of lieutenant bailiff of Guernsey.
+In 1815 Eleazar made an ultimately unsuccessful attempt to suppress the seaweed industry based around Lihou.
+In a book published in the same year, William Berry noted the presence of an "iron hook of a gate hinge" on some rocks approximately three miles off the coast of Lihou, along with the remains of old roads, and surmised that Lihou may have been significantly larger in the past but that the sea had eroded a considerable portion.
+During the remainder of the nineteenth century and the start of the twentieth century, the island changed hands between a succession of owners, including James Priaulx in 1863, Arthur Clayfield in 1883 and Colonel Hubert de Lancey Walters in 1906.

 During World War II, the Channel Islands were occupied by the Germans from 1940 to 1945, and Lihou was used for target practice by the German artillery, causing the farmhouse to collapse completely.
 During the summer of 1952, the ruins of the priory were studied in some detail by John and Jean Le Patourel.
-In 1961, Lieutenant-Colonel Patrick Wootton purchased Lihou.
-Wootton had plans to develop the island, beginning in the following year first by clearing the area of the old farmhouse, in preparation for the building of a new farmhouse, with construction work continuing into 1963.
-He organized summer camps for young adults on the island and imported sheep from the Orkney Islands which could consume seaweed.
+In 1961 Lieutenant-Colonel Patrick Wootton purchased Lihou.
+Wootton had plans to develop the island, beginning in the following year by clearing the area of the old farmhouse in preparation for the building of a new farmhouse, with construction work continuing into 1963.
+He organised summer camps for young adults on the island and imported sheep from the Orkney Islands that could eat seaweed.
 In 1983 Wootton decided to emigrate to Prince Edward Island, in Canada, and the island was sold to Robin and Patricia Borwick.
 In 1995 the island was bought by the States of Guernsey.
 The ruins of the priory are possibly the most extensive religious relic in Guernsey.
 There have been several studies and excavations of the ruins, including archaeological investigations in 1996, and in 1998, when several twelfth-fourteenth century graves were unearthed.